 Don’t take on looking after Christmas like a one-person army.
 Delegate to others who’ll also be joining you over Christmas and this festive period.
 Share the burden and reduce your stress.

 How I’ve Celebrated Christmas Over The Years

-Because I have borderline personality disorder, I have very poor attachments to other people.
-I’ve never missed anyone and I’ve never felt home sick, even as a child.
-Although now days, due to my anxiety disorders, I always want to be at home, but home on my own.
+Because I have a borderline personality disorder, I have very poor attachments to other people.
+I’ve never missed anyone and I’ve never felt homesick, even as a child.
+Although nowadays, due to my anxiety disorders, I always want to be at home, home on my own.

 As a result, since I stopped living with my mum, I’ve basically skipped celebrating Christmas with other people.
 I’ve spent more Christmases on my own than I have with other people.
 This has always been done by choice, and I’ve turned down many invites from friends, family, and my mum in order to spend it alone.